Below you can find a short dictionary that can help you get a better grasp on the context of the terms used in our documentation.

 environment - used to divide the IT landscape into smaller logical units according to their intended purpose. e.g., creating DTAP (Develop, Test, Acceptance, Production) environments.
 One component can belong to multiple environments.

 event - StackState records every change detected in the IT environment as an event.
 Events are always bound to one or more topology elements.

 event handler - performs an action defined for a specific type of event occurrence.

-Groovy - is a multi-faceted language for the Java platform.
+groovy - is a multi-faceted language for the Java platform.
 Find out more about Groovy here.

 health state - representation of the health status of components and relations in the IT landscape.